near/docs/docs/develop/contracts/sandbox.md

 - `set_status` stores a message as a string under the sender's account as the key on chain.
 - `get_status` retrieves a message of given account name as a string. _(returns `null` if `set_status` was never called)_

-1. Start a near-sandbox node.
-If you have already ran a sandbox node with tests make sure you delete `/tmp/near-sandbox` before restarting the node.
+1. Start a NEAR Sandbox node.
+If you've already run a sandbox node with tests make sure you delete `/tmp/near-sandbox` before restarting the node.
-2. Go to `near-sdk-rs` directory.
-The contract source code stays in `examples/status-message/`.
-The compiled contract lives in `examples/status-message/res`.
+2. Go to the contract source code in `src/lib.rs`.
+The compiled contract lives in the `res` directory.
 Let's do some preparation for the test:

 ```bash
 cd status-message